-It probably goes without saying that just like us, you love to look at interior design and home decor photos online.
-If you've been on Pinterest or Instagram for 2.5 seconds or longer, you've come across 'just a few' photos of kitchens and bathrooms adorned with ceramic tile.
+Like us, you probably love to search online for home decor ideas and interior design inspiration.
+If you are drawn to stunning design and modern interiors, browsing inspo images is a favorite pastime.
+If you've been on Pinterest or Instagram lately, you've probably come across 'just a few' photos of kitchens and bathrooms adorned with ceramic tile.
 Gorgeous designs in muted grays, vibrant hues highlighted in hand painted perfection, and high gloss showstoppers with beveled edges are absolutely everywhere.
 If only we had a house with 20 bathrooms and 15 kitchens, we could have every single one of the tiles pinned to our "Love You, Need You" board.

 Photo credit: iStock

-Let's just point out that in the flooring world "forever" can be 100 year hardwood heirloom floors or, it can be 20 years when a new design trend in tile comes around.
-Regardless, flooring in general is a long term commitment and one that you have to take into consideration because it is, after all, the foundation of the room.
+Let's just point out that with flooring, "forever" can be 100 year hardwood heirloom floors or, it can be 20 years when a new design trend in tile comes around.
+Regardless, flooring in general is a long term commitment and one that you have to take into consideration when designing a room.
 If you are going to invest in a tile floor, you may want to think about classic designs and leave the trendy looks to accents in your home.

 Classic design will gracefully sway along the ebb and flow of the ever-changing tile trends.
 Always in style, classic tiles will accommodate your five year crush on Spanish influenced design then easily move on to your modern farmhouse remodel.